cloud-elements/devportal/docs/products/formulas/getting-started.md

 ### `filter` or `notification` steps:
 These steps simply pass a boolean into the JS `done` callback function and therefore, do not add any step execution values to the formula "context".

+### `formula` step:
+These steps execute a sub-formula from the current formula.
+The only property required on a `formula` step type is the `formulaId` property which is the ID of the formula to execute as a sub-formula.
+The other optional property is the `args` property, which allows you to pass arguments to the sub-formula that will be made available to that sub-formula under the `trigger.args` context.

 ## Javascript
 There are many step types that allow you to write your own custom Javascript.
 The function signature for all JS-related step types looks like: